leewinter/the-startup-stack/README.md

 The frontend is built with [Remix][], a full-stack [React][] framework that prioritizes web standards and delivers long-term stability for modern web applications.
-Remix’s commitment to working with the browser, rather than against it, means you can leverage fundamental web features like form submissions, progressive enhancement, and caching out of the box.
+Remix’s commitment to working with the browser means you can leverage fundamental web features like form submissions, progressive enhancement, and caching out of the box.

 Whether you're deploying to traditional Node.js servers, serverless environments like AWS Lambda, or cutting-edge edge runtimes like Cloudflare Workers, Remix runs seamlessly.
 This flexibility lets you adapt to infrastructure changes without rewriting your frontend logic.

 With Remix, the rug is not pulled out from under you to chase innovation (not pointing fingers 👀).
-Instead, you get incremental
+Instead, you get incremental [future flags](https://remix.run/docs/en/main/guides/api-development-strategy).
-[future flags](https://remix.run/docs/en/main/guides/api-development-strategy).

 Meanwhile you build interfaces rapidly with [shadcn][] and [Tailwind CSS][],